Learn Fair Isle knitting techniques in 2019

 Fair Isle Knitting creative workshop

-I’m teaching my popular Fair Isle knitting workshop at the Hope & Elvis in March 2019.
+I’m teaching my popular Fair Isle knitting workshop at the Being Knitterly Studio in June 2019.

 Fair Isle knitting is admired because of the beautiful use of colour and the variety of patterns.
 Join me to learn about different stranded colour work traditions as well as learning and practising techniques, knitting a project or designing your own swatch.